-Use the implant which corresponds to the last broach seated in the femur.
-An optional distal centralizer may be placed on the stem to provide neutral alignment and predictable cement mantle.
-Each implant has a corresponding distal centralizer which is intended to provide a uniform 1.5 mm distal cement mantle.
-Note, however, all of the stems will accommodate any of the available distal centralizers to address variations in distal femoral geometries.
-Using clean gloves, place the round plug of the selected centralizer into the hole at the distal end of the stem and push the centralizer superiorly until snug.
+Use the implant, which corresponds to the last broach seated in the femur.
+An optional distal centralizer may be placed on the stem to assist in providing neutral alignment and predictable cement mantle.
+Each implant has a corresponding centralizer, which is intended to provide a uniform 1.5 mm distal cement mantle (See table).
+Using clean gloves, place the distal centralizer over the distal tip and carefully push superiorly until snug.
+The centralizer will be positioned approximately 125 mm distal to the collar on all stem sizes and lengths.